ShopBonsai/docs/docs/api/orders/orders-error-responses.md

 |------|--------|-|
 | `EXTERNAL_PAYMENT_UNKNOWN_ERROR` | Unknown error while validating external payment | Please reach out to `Bonsai` for more details |

-#### Note
-When setting you up, you provide us with an endpoint to validate that the provided payment token is indeed valid in your system.
 #### Example

 ```json